 Møre Boligkreditt AS purchases services from Sparebanken Møre.
-There are also transactions between the parties related to the acquisition of loan portfolio and the fact that Sparebanken Møre provides loans and credits to the mortgage company.
+There are also transactions between the parties related to acquisition of loan portfolios and Sparebanken Møre providing loans and credits to the mortgage company.

 Loans from Sparebanken Møre are transferred at market value.
 If the purchased mortgage loans have fixed interest rates, the purchase price is adjusted according to the value above/below par.
-Sparebanken Møre is responsible for ensuring that the loans to be transferred to Møre Boligkreditt AS are properly established and in accordance with the requirements specified in the agreement between the mortgage company and the parent bank.
+Sparebanken Møre is responsible for ensuring that the loans transferred to Møre Boligkreditt AS are properly established and in accordance with the requirements specified in the agreement between the mortgage company and the parent bank.
 In case of a violation of these requirements, the parent bank will be liable for any losses that the mortgage company would experience as a result of the error.
 Sparebanken Møre and Møre Boligkreditt AS have formalised the settlement of interest for transaction days from date of transfer of loan portfolio to date of settlement of the consideration.

-Mortgages with fixed interest rates constitutes 7 per cent of total mortgage volume and are hedged by interest rate swap agreements with the parent bank.
-The company can also hedge fixed rate, and/or borrowing in other currency than NOK, against the parent bank, using the same ISDA/CSA swap agreements as with external counterparties.
-By year end 2023 one outstanding EUR 250 million covered bond loan was hedged against the parent bank.
+Mortgages with fixed interest rates constitutes 8 per cent of total mortgage volume and are hedged by interest rate swap agreements with the parent bank.
+The company can also hedge fixed rate, and/or borrowing in other currency than NOK, against the parent bank, using ISDA/CSA swap agreements.
+By end of Q4-2024, a covered bond loan volume of EUR 500 million was hedged against the parent bank.

-The pricing of the services provided by Sparebanken Møre to Møre Boligkreditt AS distinguishes between fixed and variable costs for the mortgage company.
-Fixed costs are defined as costs the mortgage company must bear regardless of the activity related to the issuance of covered bonds, the acquisition of portfolio, etc. Variable costs are defined as costs related to the size of the portfolio acquired from Sparebanken Møre and the work that must be exercised by the bank's employees to deliver satisfactory services given the number of customers in the portfolio.
+The pricing of the services provided by Sparebanken Møre to Møre Boligkreditt AS distinguishes between fixed and variable expenses for the mortgage company.
+Fixed expenses are defined as expenses the mortgage company must bear regardless of the activity related to the issuance of covered bonds, the acquisition of portfolio, etc. Variable expenses are defined as expenses related to the size of the portfolio acquired from Sparebanken Møre and the work that must be exercised by the bank's employees to deliver satisfactory services given the number of customers in the portfolio.

-Møre Boligkreditt AS is billed for costs related to the lease of premises at Sparebanken Møre.
+Møre Boligkreditt AS is billed for expenses related to the lease of premises at Sparebanken Møre.
 It is assumed that regardless of operations, a certain area of the bank attributable to the mortgage company is utilised during the year.
 Regardless of the extent of the activity and the loan portfolio acquired by Møre Boligkreditt AS, charges related to accounting, financial reporting, risk management, cash management, financing, governance and general legal services will incur.

-Sparebanken Møre bills the mortgage company based on actual salary costs, including social security contribution, pension costs and other social costs.
+Sparebanken Møre bills the mortgage company based on actual salary expenses, including social security contribution, pension expense and other social expenses.
 Parts of the mortgage company's expenses related to services provided by Sparebanken Møre relates to the size of the portfolio acquired from Sparebanken Møre.
 Management fee is calculated and billed monthly, in which the month's average portfolio size forms the basis of billing.